Wairau Affray: Confrontation

 Te Rauparaha ordered the Ngāti Toa warriors to cross the stream in pursuit.
 Those British who had not escaped were quickly overtaken.
 Wakefield called for a ceasefire and surrendered, along with Thompson, Richardson and ten others.
 The Maori killed two of the British immediately.
-Te Rangihaeata demanded utu (revenge) for the death of his wife Rongo, who was also Te Rauparaha's daughter.
+Te Rangihaeata demanded utu (revenge) for the death of his wife Te Rongo.
 The Maori killed all the remaining captives, including Thompson, Samuel Cottrell, a member of the original survey team; interpreter John Brooks, and Captain Wakefield.
 Four Māori died and three were wounded in the incident.
 The British lost 22 dead and five wounded.

+Te Rongo is sometimes stated to also be Te Rauparaha's daughter but was probably his relation in a different way, she was a chief 'in her own right' and Ngāti Mutunga on her father's side.
+Her first husband was Captain John Blenkinsop, the man who created the deed that Wakefield purchased and that gave rise to the fighting.

 Some survivors fled to Nelson to raise the alarm and a search party, including Wellington magistrates and a group of sailors, returned to Wairau and buried the bodies where they were found.
 Thirteen were put in one grave and the rest were buried in smaller groups.

 Historian Michael Belgrave described the British attempt to survey the land as illegal, inopportune and ultimately disastrous.